 Misconception 1: “Only certain irrationals work”

 Some learners think that only “special” irrationals—like (\sqrt{2}) or (\pi)—produce irrational products.
-That's why in reality, every irrational number satisfies the condition.
+In reality, every irrational number satisfies the condition.
 The property is universal for the set of irrationals.

 Misconception 2: “Multiplying by a decimal can ‘rationalize’ an irrational”